pangenome/pgge/README.md

 Make sure that you include the opening and closing `"` in the command line, else the regex can't be resolved.
 For a single input GFA, this is not required.

-These commands can also be found in `examples/pgge_yeast.sh`.
+The last 2 commands can also be found in `examples/pgge_yeast.sh`.

 :warning: _`pgge`_ summarizes results by sample name.
 If you have
 ```